Maryville-SWDV-600-FL15-1W/week-1-review-maryvilleDevProf/README.md

 Defeat your foe.

 Go, team, go!
-Default your foe.
+Defeat your foe.
 Simply the best,
 Better than the rest.
 Go, team, go!
 Defeat your foe.

 Go, team, go!
-Default your foe.
+Defeat your foe.
 Simply the best,
 Better than the rest.
 Go, team, go!